 Historical development of bilingual education in the U.S.; rationales for bilingual education; legal aspects; involvement of community and families; local, state, and national issues; and current research findings, methods, models, and trends.
 Complete major project.
-(FA/SUI)
+(FA/SU1)

-EDT 5303 Early Literacy & Language Acquisition 3 semester hours
+EDT 5303 Early Literacy & Language Acquisition

 Examines acquisition of a first, then second, language; cultural implications/practices of languages; literacy development of children ages 0-8; and assessing early literacy.
 Program design with integrated technology and current research are discussed.
 Best practices based on research, trends in instruction and balancing literacy instruction are additional themes.
-(May)
+(SP1)

-EDT 5403 Research and Evaluation of Bilingual Learners and Programs 3 semester hours theory, research, methodology, and assessment relative to the needs of multicultural and special needs and other diverse populations. emphasis on lessening the gap between program expectations and student achievement.
-(Winter/May/SUII)
+EDT 5403 Research and Evaluation of Bilingual Learners and Programs theory, research, methodology, and assessment relative to the needs of multicultural and special needs and other diverse populations.
+Emphasis on lessening the gap between program expectations and student achievement.
+(SP1/SU2)

 Assessment methods, instruments, and models for evaluation students and programs.
 Covers quantitative and qualitative research methods.
 Major research project related to some aspect of bilingual education.
 Complete major project.
-(SP/SUII)
+(SP/SU2)